Accessibility Statement – Visit Hull

 Our Commitment

 We are actively working to fix these issues to meet WCAG 2.1 standards and ensure a better experience for all users.
-This includes the development of a new website platform.
+This includes the development of a new website platform with will be launched early in 2026.

 Preparation of this accessibility statement